thehalvo/homeostasis/docs/typescript_integration.md

 # TypeScript Integration for Homeostasis

-This document provides comprehensive information about the TypeScript language plugin for Homeostasis, enabling automatic error detection, analysis, and fix generation for TypeScript applications.
+This document provides information about the TypeScript language plugin for Homeostasis, enabling automatic error detection, analysis, and fix generation for TypeScript applications.

 ## Overview